dee-labs/dee-labs/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working writing an article on the mordern computer
+- 🔭 Divine Chisom Ukonu is a data enthusiast with a Bachelor of Agriculture in Animal Science

-- 🌱 I’m currently learning Backend Development
+- 🌱 I’m currently learning Data Science and Machine Learning

 - 💬 Talk to me about IT support, Data Analysis, UI/UX Design and Technical Writing